-- 1. Photograph/image may be mounted/matted or submitted (uploaded) as a digital image. - 2.
-If mounted, photography/image must be mounted on foam core no smaller than 4" in length or larger than 14" in length. - 3.
-Photography/Image can be digitally created or from a film negative. - 4.
-Photography must be on photo paper, canvas, or other flat material. - Exhibit must have the most current Photo Exhibit Label on back with required information for photo exhibits.
+- 1. Photograph/image may be mounted/matted. - 2.
+If mounted, photograph/image must be mounted on foam core no smaller than 5" in length or larger than 14" in length. - 3.
+Photograph/Image can be digitally created. - 4.
+Photography must be on photo paper, canvas, or other flat material. - 5.
+Exhibit must have the most current Photo Exhibit Label on back with required information for photo exhibits.
 Exhibit write up should include additional information about the processes and decisions used to develop exhibit. - 6.
-Subject matter must be in good taste and be appropriate for public display in a 4-H setting.
+Subject matter must be in good taste and be appropriate for public display in a 4-H setting. - 7.
 Photographs depicting unsafe practices or illegal activities will not be displayed.